-The Preliminary course introduces students to the basic concepts of computer software design and development.
+The Year 11 course introduces students to the basic concepts of computer software design and development.
 It does this by looking at the different ways in which software can be developed, the tools that can be used to assist in this process and by considering the interaction between software and the other components of the computer system.

-The HSC course builds on the Preliminary course and involves the development and documentation of software using a variety of data structures and language facilities.
+The Year 12 course builds on the Year 11 course and involves the development and documentation of software using a variety of data structures and language facilities.
 Students learn to solve a number of interesting and relevant software problems.

+Delivery of this course includes using two programming languages: Free Pascal and Visual Basic.
+Please not that Visual Basic is only available for Windows operating systems.
+Modifications may be possible after discussion with the course teacher.

-- Concepts and Issues in the Design and Development of Software (30%)
+Concepts and Issues in the Design and Development of Software (30%)

 - Social and ethical issues

 - Hardware and software

 - Software development approaches

-- Introduction to Software Development (50%)
+Introduction to Software Development (50%)

+- Defining the problem and planning software solutions

+- Building software solutions

+- Checking software solutions

+- Modifying software solutions

+Developing software solutions (20%)

+Development and Impact of Software Solutions (15%)

+- Social and ethical issues - Application of software development approaches

+Software Development Cycle (40%)

 - Defining and understanding the problem

-- Planning and designing software solutions

-- Implementing software solutions

-- Testing and evaluating software solutions

-- Maintaining software solutions

-- Developing software solutions (20%)

-- Development and Impact of Software Solutions (15%)

-- Social and ethical issues

-- Application of software development approaches

-- Software Development Cycle (40%)

-- Defining and understanding the problem

 - Planning and design of software solutions

-- Implementing software solutions
+- Implementation of software solutions

-- Testing and evaluating software solutions
+- Testing and evaluation of software solutions

-- Maintaining software solutions
+- Maintenance of software solutions

-- Developing a Solution Package (25%)
+Developing a Solution Package (25%)

-- Options (20%)
+Options (20%)

-- Study one of the following options:
+Study one of the following options:

-- Programming paradigms
+Programming paradigms